What Is Construction Contract?

 - What Is a Parapet

 - Difference Between Contract and Tort

 Types of Engineering Contracts

-Following are the different types of engineering contracts:
+When considering types of contract costing and types of contracts in law, following are the different types of engineering contracts:

 - Lump-Sum Contract

 - Item-Rate & Unit Price Contract